 You may have noticed that the logistics and supply chain industry is going through a metamorphosis.
+Here’s a quick overview of supply chain and logistics trends for 2022 and beyond.

 It’s not all in your head –– rising 3PL prices are caused by extraordinary demand, while capacity, infrastructure, and staff can barely keep up with the growth.